WebReflection/uhtml/README.md

   * `<title>${content}</title>`, same as above
   * `<xmp>${content}</xmp>`, same as above

-Following an example on how to populate these nodes (wrong + right way):
+The following is an example on how to populate these nodes (wrong + right way):

 ```js
 // DON'T DO THIS